eclipse-tractusx/puris/local/postman/README.md

 - Both partners know each other and each other's EDC
 - The setup is ready to trigger the update from customer to supplier

+## Automation With Bruno

+Please refer to the tag conventions mentioned in the [developer documentation](../../docs/DEVELOPMENT.md).

+We provide the following test scenarios as mentioned in package.json:

+- EDC and DTR are shared (currently only shared DTR asset) -> `npm run <env>-test-prepare-existing-asset`
+- Common integration test to setup test including assertions -> `npm run <env>-test`

+`<test>` supports the INT (bru environment file not included) and local test (environment created via deployment script, see [INSTALL.md](../INSTALL.md)).

 ## Test Data

 The following lists give an overview about the test data in use.
 When setting up the data, please consider that the